mtreca/proletarian-wizard/README.md

         We start with a first subtask, and assign it a due date.

-    - [ ] 2025-03-14: Subtask #2 - With due date and on hold @wait
+    - [ ] 2025-03-14: Subtask #2 - With due date and on hold

-        If the second subtask is dependent on the completion of the first, we use a `@wait` tag to hide it from currently actionable tasks.
+        If the second subtask is dependent on the completion of the first, we use a `[-]` checkbox to hide it from currently actionable tasks.
 The tag will take precendence over the task's due date, which is still kept for tracking purposes.

     - [ ] Subtask #3

         Let's say you have a third subtask that is independent from the two first.
-You can get to work on it right away, hence no need for a @wait tag.
+You can get to work on it right away, hence no need for a `[-]` checkbox.
 ```